TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Methodology

-As discussed in Section~\ref{sec:reasoning_vla}, current VLA architectures utilize a variety of action-decoding heads—typically discrete tokenization or continuous regression.
-Therefore, we apply a different action loss strategy.
+\hzx{\textbf{Action Loss.}} As discussed in Section~\ref{sec:reasoning_vla}, existing VLA architectures utilize a variety of action-decoding heads—typically discrete tokenization or continuous regression.
+Therefore, we apply different action loss strategies.
 For VLAs that treat actions as discrete tokens, we utilize the CE loss:

-For VLAs that regress to continuous action (e.g., diffusion-based), especially employing the action chunking technique~\cite{zhao2023learning}, we transform the action sequence into waypoints.
+For VLAs that regress to continuous action (\textit{e.g.}, diffusion-based), especially those employing action chunking~\cite{zhao2023learning}, we transform the action sequence into waypoints.
 We employ the Mean Squared Error (MSE):

 where $\text{f}_{\text{traj}}(\cdot)$ maps the raw model output to the trajectory.